WVURAIL/dspira/labs/03/README.md

 f(x) = \frac{1}{2} + \sum_{n=1}^{\infty} \frac{2}{(2k-1)\pi} sin(2k-1)x = \frac{1}{2} + \frac{2}{\pi}sin(x) + \frac{2}{3\pi}sin(3x) + \frac{2}{5\pi}sin(5x) + \frac{2}{7\pi}sin(7x) + ... + + \frac{2}{n\pi}sin(nx)\ (\ n\ is\ odd)
 $$

-Use at least five sources to add sinusoids and see what waveform do you get?Output waveform after each added term.
+Use at least five sources to add sinusoids and see what waveform do you get after each added term

 It should look like this: